apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 - name: http
 port: 80
 targetPort: 8080
+</code></pre>
-Assuming that the Component has 3 replicas, then three services would be generated: my-service-0, my-service-1, and my-service-2, each pointing to its respective Pod.</p>
+<p>Assuming that the Component has 3 replicas, then three services would be generated: my-service-0, my-service-1, and my-service-2, each pointing to its respective Pod.</p>
 </td>
 </tr>
 </tbody>